Digital banking: Back End Banking Architecture

-A key in which digital banks can gain a significant competitive edge is developing a more robust IT architecture.
+A key way in which digital banks can gain a significant competitive edge is by developing a more robust IT architecture.
 By replacing manual back-office procedures with automated software solutions, banks can reduce employee errors and speed up processes.
 This paradigm shift can lead to smaller operational units and allow managers to concentrate on improving tasks that require human intervention.

 Automation reduces the need for paper, which inevitably ends up taking up space that can be occupied with technology.
-By using software that accelerates productivity up to 50%, banks can improve customer service since they will be able to resolve issues at a faster pace.
+By using software that accelerates productivity by up to 50%, banks can improve customer service since they will be able to resolve issues at a faster pace.
 One way a bank can improve its back end business efficiency is to divide hundreds of processes into three categories: